How to Integrate Charity Auctions With External Ticketing Platforms

 Ticket revenue is processed by the ticketing provider; auction invoices are processed by the auction platform.
 Each system issues its own receipt with clear line items and totals.

-If we issue a refund or transfer in ticketing, does the change reflect in the auction guest list automatically?
+If we issue a refund or transfer in ticketing, does the change reflect in the auction guest list?

 Yes, when supported fields are mapped.
 The sync updates guest records, replacing or removing the attendee and freeing tables or seats as needed.